-Do not rush getting into a higher-level zone!
-When the mob’s level is a lot higher than yours in Classic, you are in a huge disadvantage due to the attack/defense stats you currently have compared to your opponent.
+Do not rush to get into a higher-level zone!
+When the mob’s level is a lot higher than yours in Classic, you are at a huge disadvantage due to the attack/defense stats you currently have compared to your opponent.
 The same applies to casters as well.
-In case that you don’t manage to level up in one zone, always visit same or lower level zones to grind.
+In case you don’t manage to level up in one zone, always visit the same or lower level zones to grind.

 - Make Bank Alts!

 When you begin, try to make 2 Bank Alts - one for general crafting and one for BoE.
 Send all of your green BoE items to the second one at a higher level.
 Sometimes green items are worth vendoring, when you can get more gold out of them, instead of disenchanting them.
 Or if they have good stats, you can sell them on the auction house.
 Always pay attention if the green items have a spell power, healing power, or simply really good stats!

 During the leveling process do not go to your vendor and waste your gold on every useless skill you set your eyes upon!
 In Classic, it is expensive to train skills, especially early in the game.
 Instead, train those abilities, who are essential to your leveling experience.

 Dying can be used as a pseudo-Hearthstone, in order to get back to the quest and hand in or to the next spot.
 However, at levels 11-20 the res time applies but only 1 minute is added per each level.
 For example, at level 11 it is a 1 min debuff, at 12 – a 2 min debuff, etc. So, try to measure exactly how much time do you need, and if you judge that it makes sense for you to take a 3 min res sickness, then so be it.